SS-Verfügungstruppe: Development of the Waffen-SS

 In October 1939 the SS-VT regiments Deutschland, Germania, and Der Führer were organized into the SS-Verfügungs-Division with Paul Hausser as commander.
 The LSSAH was expanded into a motorized regiment.

 In addition, the armed but ill-trained Totenkopfstandarten, together with SS Heimwehr Danzig, were organized into the Totenkopf-Division under Eicke's command in October 1939.
 A further division, the Polizei-Division, was created from the Ordnungspolizei.
 These formations took part in combat training while under army commands in preparation for Fall Gelb against the Low Countries and France in 1940.

 Elements of both the SS-VT and the LSSAH participated in the ground invasion of the Battle of the Netherlands.
 In the five-day campaign, the LSSAH linked up with army units and airborne troops after a number of clashes with Dutch defenders.
 After the surrender of Rotterdam, the LSSAH left for The Hague, which they reached on 15 May, after capturing 3,500 Dutch soldiers as prisoners of war.

 On 16 May the SS Totenkopf Division was ordered to France and was attached to army divisions which formed the northern "spearhead" of attack.
 In France, the SS Totenkopf was involved in the only Allied tank attack in the Battle of France.
-On 21 May units of the 1st Army Tank Brigade, supported by the 50th (Northumbrian) Infantry Division, took part in the Battle of Arras.
+On 21 May units of the British 1st Army Tank Brigade, supported by the 50th (Northumbrian) Infantry Division, took part in the Battle of Arras.
 The SS Totenkopf was overrun, finding their standard anti-tank gun, the 3.7 cm PaK 36, no match for the British Matilda tank.

 After the Dutch surrender, the LSSAH was moved south to France.
-On 24 May the LSSAH, along with the SS-VT division, were positioned to hold the perimeter around Dunkirk and reduce the size of the pocket containing the encircled British Expeditionary Force and French forces.
-On 27 May, a unit from the Totenkopf, the 4 Company, committed the Le Paradis massacre, where 97 captured men of the 2nd Battalion Royal Norfolk Regiment were machine gunned after surrendering, with survivors finished off with bayonets.
+On 24 May the LSSAH, along with the SS-VT division, were positioned to hold the perimeter around Dunkirk, assisting in reduction of the size of the pocket containing the encircled British Expeditionary Force and French forces.
+On 27 May, a unit from the Totenkopf, the 4 Company, committed the Le Paradis massacre; 97 captured men of the 2nd Battalion Royal Norfolk Regiment were machine gunned after surrendering, with survivors finished off with bayonets.
 Two men survived.
 By 28 May the SS-Leibstandarte had taken the village of Wormhout, 10 miles from Dunkirk.
 There, soldiers of the 2nd Battalion were responsible for the Wormhoudt massacre, where 80 British and French soldiers were murdered after they surrendered.